HJBallen/Bases_2/Workshop-1/README.md

-# Workshop I - E-commerce Platform Design
+# Workshop I - E-commerce Platform - BogoGo

-Este repositorio contiene el documento en **LaTeX** titulado **"WORKSHOP I"**, en el que se desarrolla el diseño de una plataforma de comercio electrónico a nivel nacional e internacional.
+This repository contains the **LaTeX** document titled **"WORKSHOP I"**, which develops the design of a national and international e-commerce platform.

-## 📄 Contenido del Documento
+## 📄 Document Contents

-El documento incluye:
+The document includes:

 1. **Business Model Canvas (BMC)**
    - Key Partners